Welcome to the ADHD Annual Review Service

 What happens after I submit my questionnaire?

-Otherwise, you’ll be invited for a video appointment with one of our specialist clinicians.
-This will usually take around twenty minutes, and will involve a conversation to make sure you’re doing well, and to confirm whether you need any changes to your treatment.
+You’ll then be invited for a telephone appointment with one of our specialist clinicians.
+This will usually take around twenty to thirty minutes, and will involve a conversation to make sure you’re doing well, and to confirm whether you need any changes to your treatment.

 Most people don’t need to change medications - but if you do, they’ll discuss this with you and, if appropriate, put in place a plan for you to do so.